 Fry has kept the ancient art of tilemaking alive by changing very little during his 40 years in business, something that contributes to his success.
 His customers love the timeless and unique colour provided by the red-bodied clay and wood-fired kiln, but now they want to see it in more than just rectangles and squares.

 Seneca Tile is broadening its offerings to include intricate new shapes, such as the Valencia, Sophia, and Arabesque.
 Seneca has expanded its colour offerings to include vivid blues and greens, including Blue Lagoon, Waterlily, and Evergreen in its SenecaBrick collection.

 “The world is getting very interested in design and doing different things,” Fry says.
 “It’s a very interesting time.”

 He may have to build new wood moulds to satisfy the new demand, but for Fry, the timeless process will always remain.

 “Everything old-fashioned still has a place in this world,” Fry says.
 “I feel like we are satisfying a niche that has a place in the market.”

-Seneca Tile will display its work at the Luxury Home & Design Show in Vancouver, May 6–8, 2018.
+Seneca Tile will be part of a display by Vancouver’s Bullnose Tile at the Luxury Home & Design Show in Vancouver, June 21–24, 2018.
 The show is hosted by Magnifissance’s sister media, Taste of Life.
 Learn more about the Luxury Home & Design Show.